ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-02-testing_writing_unit_tests.md

     return n if n <=1 else recursive_fibonacci(n - 1) + recursive_fibonacci(n - 2)
 ```

-_Hint: If your simulation or approximation technique depends on random numbers then consistently seeding your generator can help with testing.
-See [`random.seed()`](https://docs.python.org/3/library/random.html#random.seed) for an example._

 ## Hands-on unit testing

 > ## Getting started